icinganalysis/icinganalysis.github.io/content/abstracts.md

 ment of the instrument consists of a wire which was heated by passing electrical through it.
-The wire was mounted in the air stream and the gages of cooling resulting from evaporation of impinging water droplets ss a measure of the liquid-water content of the cloud.
+The wire was mounted in the air stream and the gages of cooling resulting from evaporation of impinging water droplets as a measure of the liquid-water content of the cloud.
 Comparisons are made
 of the liquid-water content is measured with heated wires and absorbent cylinders in an artificially